shankhanil007/shankhanil007/README.md

 <br />

 ## About Me
 I am a pre-final year student at NIT Surat.
 Every semester I try to learn a new skill and I like investing my time doing projects and internships during my vacations.
-I did a web development internship at an event management startup and also worked on machine learning projects at ISRO and IIT Delhi.
+I have worked on AWS and machine learning projects during my internships at JPMC, ISRO, and IIT Delhi.

-I actively participate in hackathons and have won 3 national and 2 international-level hackathons.
+I actively participate in hackathons and have won 4 national and international hackathons organized by Buffalo, Fordham, SRM University, and SVNIT.
 Also, being an active member of technical communities, I mentor my juniors in web development, conduct workshops, and hackathons.

 My hobbies include **Reading Blogs**, **Listening to Music**, **Playing Lawn Tennis & Chess** and **Guitar**.
 I love to maintain a balance between my academics, hobbies, college work and upgrading my skills!